 Final Thoughts

-might feel like just a tiny label you add to a URL, but it’s the foundation of campaign tracking.
+utm_source might feel like just a tiny label you add to a URL, but it’s the foundation of campaign tracking.
 If you get this wrong—or skip it—you’ll never have a clear picture of where your marketing results are really coming from.

-, keep your naming consistent, and you’ll thank yourself when it’s time to analyze results.
+Start with utm_source, keep your naming consistent, and you’ll thank yourself when it’s time to analyze results.

 ✅ Pro Tip: Stop building UTMs manually.
 Use UTM Manager to create, manage, and organize all your tracking links in one place — so your team stays consistent and your reports stay accurate.